Rules of Entry

 6. The judges’ decision is final and no discussion or correspondence will be entered into.
 Shortlisted applicants may be asked to submit further supporting information and/or to meet with one or more members of the judging panel.

-7. All finalists must be willing to attend the Awards presentation event 28 November 2019 and be willing to participate in follow up media activity related to their achievement.
+7. All finalists must be willing to attend the Awards presentation event 30 November 2021 and be willing to participate in follow up media activity related to their achievement.
 Where the ceremony is held virtually, finalists will be required to attend virtually

 8. Submission content may be used for publicity unless the entrant withdraws permission in writing.